apichlkostner/CarND-Extended-Kalman-Filter/README.md

 The steps of this project are the following:

-* Implement the extended kalman filter
+* Implementation of the extended kalman filter
-* Connect the kalman filter with the simulator using websockets
+* Connection of the kalman filter with the simulator using websockets
-* Run the simulator and process the sensor data sent over the websockets
+* Running the simulator and process the sensor data sent over the websockets
-* Track the object with position and velocity
+* Tracking the object with position and velocity
-* Compare the result with the ground truth as RSME
+* Comparing the result with the ground truth as RSME
-* Check the results with only one of the sensors used
+* Checking the results with only one of the sensors used

 # The filter